Roger Clarke's Web-Site

 (vii) where applicable, information to enable deployers to interpret the output of the high-risk AI system and use it appropriately

-The Recitals contain fine words ("The deployer should also inform the natural persons about their right to an explanation provided under this Regulation" in 93, and "Affected persons should have the right to obtain an explanation where a deployer's decision is based mainly upon the output from certain high-risk AI systems" in 171, emphases added).
-As in many other places, the fine words in the Recitals are a facade, not to be relied upon.
+The Recitals contain fine words ("The deployer should also inform the natural persons about their right to an explanation provided under this Regulation" in Recital 93, and "Affected persons should have the right to obtain an explanation where a deployer's decision is based mainly upon the output from certain high-risk AI systems" in 171, emphases added).
+As in many other places, the fine words in the Recitals are a facade, because they are not expressed and articulated in the statute itself.

 Section 3 (Obligations of providers and deployers of high-risk Al systems and other parties) is, on the other hand, a little clearer.
 Art.16's title refers to "Obligations of providers".
 Providers have obligations under all of Arts.16-25.
-Deployers may have obligations arising from Art.20, and do in the case of Art.25 (where, rather confusingly, a deployer is "considered to be a 'provider'"), Art.26 (which is headed "Obligations of deployers of high-risk Al systems", and is, as noted earlier in relation to the absence of a right to an explanation, full of words, but far less full of regulatory effect) and Art.27.
-There are also various procedural obligations under Articles 28-39.
-Appendix 3 summarises the obligations arising from Arts.8-39.
+Deployers may have obligations arising from Art.20, and do in the case of Art.25 (where, rather confusingly, a deployer is "considered to be a 'provider'"), Art.26 (which is headed "Obligations of deployers of high-risk Al systems", but whose regulatory effect is unclear) and Art.27.
+There are also various procedural obligations under Articles 28-39. [ PREPRINT ONLY: An adapted extract is in Appendix 3 summarises the obligations arising from Arts.8-39. ]

 The "High-Risk / Regulated AI Systems" provisions under Annex III come into effect on 2 August 2026, and those under Annex I on 2 August 2027.
 Longer deadlines are set for "AI systems that have been already placed on the market / put into service before the AI Act entered into force".
-It is possible that the fog currently surrounding these provisions may be a little less thick by the time they come into force.
+The fog surrounding these provisions may be a little less thick by the time they come into force.
+Alternatively, they may be retracted, or further weakened.

 Art.50 is headed "Transparency obligations for providers and deployers of certain AI systems" (emphasis added).
 The AIA uses the terms 'non-high risk' and 'not high-risk'.
 The high-level summary uses the term 'Limited-Risk AI Systems', and that is adopted here.
 There are five categories, expressed in four sub-paras. of Art.50.
 A careful analysis of these 'non-high risk' types of AI system is presented in Bygrave & Schmidt (2025, pp.2-11).

 The second category is "AI systems, including general-purpose AI systems, generating synthetic audio, image, video or text content" (Art.50-2).
-However, the sole obligation is on "providers", to "ensure that the outputs of the AI system are marked in a machine-readable format and detectable as artificially generated or manipulated".
-In addition, four exceptions exist, including "an assistive function for standard editing" (which appears to create an opportunity for avoidance that is very easily exploited), and "AI systems" "authorised by law to detect, prevent, investigate or prosecute criminal offences".
+However, the sole obligation is on "providers", to "ensure that the outputs of the AI system are marked in a machine-readable format and detectable as artificially generated or manipulated" (emphasis added).
+In addition, four exceptions exist.
+One is "an assistive function for standard editing", which appears to create an opportunity for avoidance that is very easily exploited.
+Another is "AI systems" "authorised by law to detect, prevent, investigate or prosecute criminal offences".
+Detection and prevention activities are not limited to law enforcement agencies, so this loophole is generally available.

 The third category is "an emotion recognition system or a biometric categorisation system" (Art.50-3).
-The sole obligation in this case is on "deployers", to "inform the natural persons exposed thereto of the operation of the system", which is presumably a requirement to inform them that the system is in operation, rather than to inform them how it works.
+The sole obligation in this case is on "deployers", to "inform the natural persons exposed thereto of the operation of the system".
+This is presumably a requirement to inform them that the system is in operation, rather than to inform them how it works.
 A (potentially large) exception exists for "AI systems used for biometric categorisation and emotion recognition, which are permitted by law to detect, prevent or investigate criminal offences".
-This appears to provide authorisation not only to law enforcement agencies, but also to various categories of public and private sector organisations.
-If so, the feature is not a protection, but rather a substantial contribution to the burgeoning surveillance society (Clarke 2022).
+This appears to grant permission not only to law enforcement agencies, but to all organisations, at least in relation to the detection and prevention of crime.
+If so, the feature is not a protection, but rather an authorisation, and hence a substantial contribution to the burgeoning surveillance society (Clarke 2022).

 The fourth category is "an AI system that generates or manipulates image, audio or video content constituting a deep fake" (Art.50-4).
-The obligation is again on "deployers", but only to "disclose that the content has been artificially generated or manipulated".
-Exceptions include where "authorised by law" as expressed in a preceding paragraph, where "the content forms part of an evidently artistic, creative, satirical, fictional or analogous work or programme", and "where the AI-generated content has undergone a process of human review or editorial control and where a natural or legal person holds editorial responsibility for the publication of the content".
+The obligation is again on "deployers", but only to "disclose that the content has been artificially generated or manipulated" (emphasis added).
+The raft of exceptions include where "authorised by law" as expressed in a preceding paragraph, where "the content forms part of an evidently artistic, creative, satirical, fictional or analogous work or programme", and "where the AI-generated content has undergone a process of human review or editorial control and where a natural or legal person holds editorial responsibility for the publication of the content".

 The fifth category is "an AI system that generates or manipulates text ..."
-(Art.50-4) for other than a law enforcement purpose, whose "deployers ... shall disclose that the text has been artificially generated or manipulated".
+(Art.50-4) for other than a law enforcement purpose, whose "deployers ... shall disclose that the text has been artificially generated or manipulated" (emphasis added).
 However, this does not apply if the system's output has "undergone a process of human review or editorial control and where a natural or legal person holds editorial responsibility".
 This exception, applicable to both the fourth and fifth categories, invites such organisations as may be nominally subject to the provision to circumvent it.
+In addition to all deployers being authorised to generate and manipulate text, if it is done, by any entity, for "a law enforcement process", the entity is absolved even of the minimalist transparency requirement.

 The AIA envisages that the EC will "encourage and facilitate the drawing up of codes of conduct", in two cases "to facilitate the effective implementation of the obligations regarding the detection and labelling of artificially generated or manipulated content" (Arts.50-7, 56), and in another case "including related governance mechanisms, intended to foster the voluntary application to AI systems, other than high-risk AI systems, of some or all of the requirements set out in Chapter III, Section 2" (Art.95).
-The efficacy of such measures as a regulatory mechanism is in considerable doubt.
+Because of the substantial absence of unavoidable obligations, the AIA represents no threat to organisations' use of AI systems, and hence creates no motivation to pay any more than lip-service to such codes of conduct, and no incentive to voluntarily implement safeguards.
+The self-regulatory aspect of the 'limited risk' regime appears to be even more vacuous than the rest of the provisions.

-During the 3-year period during which the AIA was negotiated through the EU's bureaucratic and legislative processes, Generative AI (OICT 2023, WIPO 2024, Clarke (2025a) burst on the scene, being "adopted more rapidly than both [PCs and the Internet]" (Bick et al. 2024).
-Central to these services have to date been 'Large Language Models' (LLMs).
+During the 3-year period during which the AIA was negotiated through the EU's process-bound, administrative processes, and legislative structures, Generative AI (OICT 2023, WIPO 2024, Clarke (2025a) burst on the scene, being "adopted more rapidly than both [PCs and the Internet]" (Bick et al. 2024).
 The EC responded to this innovation by adding provisions relating to "General purpose AI (GPAI) systems" and "GPAI models".

-Obligations are imposed on providers of "general-purpose AI systems, generating synthetic audio, image, video or text content" (Art.50-2).
-The obligation is to "ensure that the outputs of the AI system are marked in a machine-readable format and detectable as artificially generated or manipulated".
+Obligations similar to those for Lmited-Risk AI Systems are imposed on providers of "general-purpose AI systems, generating synthetic audio, image, video or text content" (Art.50-2).
+The obligation is to "ensure that the outputs of the AI system are marked in a machine-readable format and detectable as artificially generated or manipulated" (emphasis added).
 Four exceptions exist, including "an assistive function for standard editing" (which appears to create an opportunity for avoidance), and "[AI systems] authorised by law to detect, prevent, investigate or prosecute criminal offences".
 It does not appear that any obligations are placed on "deployers" of "GPAI systems", nor on "end-users" of them.

 Obligations are also placed on "GPAI model providers" generally, and to a lesser extent on their "authorised representative[s]" in the EU (Arts.53-54, Annexes XI-XIII), to: